 The amount of benefit that an individual can claim will depend on the number of years they contributed to CPP and the level of their contributions.
-The maximum pension in 2014 is \$12,460 per year.
-The benefits are designed to replace 25% of a person's earnings up to the maximum pensionable earnings level.
+The maximum pension in 2019 is \$13,855 per year and it is indexed every year for inflation.

 Normally CPP is paid when an individual reaches 65 and applies for it, but they can claim it as early as 60 or as late as 70.
 The amount of pension an individual claims will be adjusted by early or late retirement.
+If you take early pension at age 60, it will be reduced by 36%.
+If you take at age 70, it will be increased by 42%.